Ludeon/RimWorld-Hungarian/README.md

 ﻿RimWorld-Hungarian
 ==================

-Official Hungarian translation of RimWorld.
+Official Hungarian translation of RimWorld. - A Rimworld hivatalos magyar fordítása.

 See this page for license info:

 http://ludeon.com/forums/index.php?topic=2933.0

-Translators:
+Fordítók/Translators:
 ---------------------
 - pluhi
-- Laoka25
 - mosszo
 - gorrt (Malvern)
+- Kanco09

 Some text used from the old partial translation created by:
 - Jamesgt
 - SjoCi
 - Moredoor
+- Laoka25

 ---------------------